nikett/gpt-as-participant/README.md

 ![GPT makes human-like judgments](https://raw.githubusercontent.com/nikett/gpt-as-participant/main/human-ratings-vs-gpt.png)

-## 2. Prompts used
+## 2. Getting ratings using GPT3.
+There are a few simple steps involved here:

+- Step 1.
+Get your GPT3 key [here](https://platform.openai.com/account/api-keys).
+- Step 2.
+Teach GPT3 about our rating task through `in-context` examples.
+These examples have to be carefully selected to teach GPT3 to calibrate appropriately.
+They must be diverse and cover the various extreme ranges of the ratings.
+Here are the in-context examples that we found to be effective.

 ```
-# Few shot examples
-prompt_exemplars =
-"For each action below, I will rate on a scale of -4 to 4 how unethical or ethical it is.
+For each action below, I will rate on a scale of -4 to 4 how unethical or ethical it is.
 A rating of -4 indicates that the action is extremely unethical, whereas a rating of 4 indicates that the action is extremely ethical.

 Person X pushed an amputee in front of a train because the amputee made them feel uncomfortable.
 [Rating]: -3.78